Les Damon: Television

 The 1950s marked Damon's debut on television, with character roles in The Jackie Gleason Show, The Honeymooners, The Dick Powell Show, The New Breed, and Have Gun – Will Travel.
 Damon also garnered recurring roles on daytime television appearing on such soap operas as The Guiding Light, As The World Turns, Kitty Foyle, The Edge of Night, and Window on Main Street.

 Personal life

 Damon was married to radio actress Ginger Jones.
 The two did several radio assignments together while Damon was stationed during World War II and married in November 1943 in San Antonio, Texas.
 Damon and Jones had one daughter named Lisa.
 They were married until Damon's death in 1962.

 Death

 In July 1962, Damon was admitted into the UCLA Medical Center in Los Angeles.
 On July 21, Damon died of what was later determined to be a massive heart attack.
 He was 54.
-He was survived by his wife Ginger and daughter Lisa.
 Damon is buried in Beverly National Cemetery in Beverly, New Jersey.
 Two months later in September of that year with the end of Suspense and Yours Truly, Johnny Dollar marked the end of the Golden Age of Radio.
-Damon's wife, Ginger, died on August 6, 2010 at 94.
+Damon's wife, Ginger, died on August 6, 2010, at 94.
 She is buried with her family in Kinderhook, Illinois.